Pinball services offered:

 See details below for a more detailed description of the above.

-- Playfield artwork restoration: All this is done in-house.
+- Play-field artwork restoration: All this is done in-house.
 Techniques used are air-brush, hand drawn or water-slide decals.
-All playfields are sprayed with clear 2-pack acrylic lacquer to help preserve the restoration from future wear and tear.
-Such work is only undertaken where it is feasable to do so!
+All play-fields are sprayed with clear 2-pack acrylic lacquer to help preserve the restoration from future wear and tear.
+Such work is only undertaken where it is feasible to do so.

-- Backglass restoration: Only minor restoration work is done in-house, or it is given to a specialist to be digitally re-mastered.
-The above ‘Apollo’ backglass is a superb digital reproduction that I had made for me, using my own worn backglass as a template.
-Virtually any backglass can now be rebuilt, even if broken.
+- Back-glass restoration: Only minor restoration work is done in-house, or it is given to a specialist to be digitally re-mastered.
+The above ‘Apollo’ back-glass and any others shown on this site are superb digital reproductions, custom made for me.
+Technology now available now means that almost any back-glass can now be reproduced, even if broken into small pieces!

 Please contact me on 07795 205899 or email email@example.com